slu-soc1120/syllabus/docs/readings.md

 #### Documentary {-}

-*  *Unnatural Causes*, Part 5 - "Place Matters" ([PL](http://ezp.slu.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat00825a&AN=slu.b4325118&site=eds-live))
+*  *Unnatural Causes*, Part 5 - "Place Matters" (<a href="http://ezp.slu.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat00825a&AN=slu.b4325118&site=eds-live" target="_blank">Pius Library</a>)

 #### Readings {-}

 * For the Sake of All Project.
-2015. *For the Sake of All: A report on the health and well-being of African Americans in St. Louis and why it matters for everyone.* St. Louis, MO: Washington University in St. Louis and Saint Louis University. ([Link](https://forthesakeofall.org/wp-content/uploads/2016/06/FSOA_report_2.pdf))
+2015. *For the Sake of All: A report on the health and well-being of African Americans in St. Louis and why it matters for everyone.* St. Louis, MO: Washington University in St. Louis and Saint Louis University. (<a href="https://forthesakeofall.org/wp-content/uploads/2016/06/FSOA_report_2.pdf" target="_blank">Link</a>)
     * Chapter 1 - "Introduction: Why consider economics, education, and health together?", pp. 10-15
     * Chapter 3 - "Place matters: Neighborhood resources and health", pp. 26-33
     * Chapter 5 - "A health profile of African Americans in St. Louis", pp. 46-67